pmem/pmemkv/README.md

 so don't use those.

 To build pmemkv, you'll need make and g++ installed.
-No external libraries are required to be installed prior to using our makefile.
+No external libraries are required to be installed beforehand.

 ```
 make                # build everything from scratch and run tests